justpablo/Complex-Networks-Descrpitors-Analysis/README.md

                 f) Average path length (average distance between all pairs of nodes)
                 g) Diameter (maximum distance between nodes in the network)

-                NOTE: The descriptors should be extracted from the networks from the three categories: toy (sample networks), model (networks generated from models), and real (real networks).
+                NOTE: The descriptors should be extracted from the networks of the three categories: toy (sample networks), model (networks generated from models), and real (real networks).